Science policy: European Union

 The science policy of the European Union is carried out through the European Research Area, a system which integrates the scientific resources of member nations and acts as a "common market" for research and innovation.
 The European Union's executive body, the European Commission, has a Directorate-General for Research, which is responsible for the Union's science policy.
 In addition, the Joint Research Centre provides independent scientific and technical advice to the European Commission and Member States of the European Union (EU) in support of EU policies.
 There is also the recently established European Research Council, the first European Union funding body set up to support investigator-driven research.

 There are also European science agencies that operate independently of the European Union, such as the European Space Agency, and the European Higher Education Area, created by the Bologna process.

 The European environmental research and innovation policy addresses global challenges of pivotal importance for the well-being of European citizens within the context of sustainable development and environmental protection.
 Research and innovation in Europe is financially supported by the programme Horizon 2020, which is also open to participation worldwide.

 Germany

 German research funding agencies include the Deutsche Forschungsgemeinschaft, which covers both science and humanities.

 India

 Research funding by the Government of India comes from a number of sources.
 For basic science and technology research, these include the Council for Scientific and Industrial Research (CSIR), Department of Science and Technology (DST), and University Grants Commission (UGC).
 For medical research, these include the Indian Council for Medical Research (ICMR), CSIR, DST and Department of Biotechnology (DBT).
 For applied research, these include the CSIR, DBT and Science and Engineering Research Council (SERC).

-Other funding authorities are the Defence Research Development Organisation (DRDO), the Indian Council of Agricultural Research (ICAR), the Indian Space Research Organisation (ISRO), the Department of Ocean Development (DOD), the Indian Council for Social Science Research (ICSSR), and the Ministry of Environment and Forests (MEF) etc.
+Other funding authorities include the Defence Research Development Organisation (DRDO), the Indian Council of Agricultural Research (ICAR), the Indian Space Research Organisation (ISRO), the Department of Ocean Development (DOD), the Indian Council for Social Science Research (ICSSR), and the Ministry of Environment and Forests (MEF).